Liberal leader urges Egyptian army chief not to run for president

 "Sinai could turn into a new base for al Qaeda.
 The current arrangements give an open invitation for anyone to come from anywhere and do what they want," said Masry.

-Political turmoil has gripped Egypt since the downfall of Mursi, whose Brotherhood is the country's biggest and most organized Islamist group.
+Political turmoil has gripped Egypt since the downfall of Mursi, whose Brotherhood is the country's biggest and most organised Islamist group.

 Officials in the army-backed government have blamed the insurgency in Sinai on the Brotherhood, saying the movement incites violence.
 The crackdown on the Brotherhood has raised concerns that members will go underground and turn to violence.